wemiibidun/program_listing_page/README.md

 # Program Listing Page
-This project was created with HTML, SCSS, Javascript and  styled with Bootstrap
+This responsive web application was created with HTML, SCSS, Javascript and Bootstrap5

 ## Table of contents
 * [Introduction](#introduction)